theochem/horton/doc/user_hamiltonianio.rst

     e_{\rm core} = \textrm{ecore} + 2\sum_{i \in \textrm{ncore}} \textrm{one}_{ii} + \sum_{i, j \in \textrm{ncore}} (2 \langle ij \vert ij \rangle - \langle ij \vert ji \rangle)

-while the two-electron integrals :math:`\langle pq \vert rs \rangle` contain only elements with active orbital indices :math:`p,q,r,s`.
+where the two-electron integrals :math:`\langle pq \vert rs \rangle` contain only the elements with active orbital indices :math:`p,q,r,s`.
 Note that only the symmetry-unique elements of the one- and two-electron integrals are exported.

 Example input files